-NHS 111 is a new telephone service for people in Yorkshire and the Humber to call if they need medical help fast but are not in a life-threatening situation.
+NHS 111 is a telephone service for people to call if they need medical help fast but are not in a life-threatening situation.

-The easy-to-remember, free-to-call number is being introduced across England to help reduce the pressure on A&E departments and the 999 service.
+The easy-to-remember, free-to-call number can be used in England to help reduce the pressure on A&E departments and the 999 service.

 Available 24 hours a day, 365 days a week, the service is for people who aren’t sure if they need to go to A&E, don’t have a GP to call or generally need reassurance and advice.